hichana/learn-graphql/tutorials/frontend/nextjs/tutorial-site/content/mutations-variables/1-create-todo.md

 }
 ```

-You will also need to pass in the values for the variables.
+You will also need to pass in the values for the variables, including <auth0-user-id> which can be found in the `users` table of your Hasura instance (https://<your-hasura-app-url>/console/data/schema/public/tables/users/browse)

 Try this mutation in GraphiQL against the application database to see what the response looks like.